Bucketlist Travels logo

 Begin by touring two of the Cotswolds’ prettiest villages.
 Start early with Bourton-on-the Water, before the crowds arrive and then head north to Broadway, stopping en route for lunch at the Snowshill Arms.
 Afterwards, drive out to the Broadway Tower, a former folly that offers sweeping views over sixteen counties.

-Take a lovely 1-hour countryside walk to this 18th-century folly, sitting on the highest point in the Cotswolds with views over 16 counties.
+This 18th-century folly designed by Capability Brown sits on the highest point in the Cotswolds, with views over 16 counties.

 Duration: 2+ hours